 Carleton’s location in Ottawa, the nation’s capital, means that our programs and professors are linked to a wealth of resources, including National Research Council of Canada research centres, government labs (the federal government’s first nanotechnologist was a Carleton graduate), as well as microelectronic and communication companies such as Group IV Semiconductor and SiGe.
 Ottawa is also home to world-class libraries, robust high-tech and biotech sectors, medical research hospitals, industry-sponsored labs and political organizations, all of which provide Carleton students with rich possibilities for placements, internships and other work opportunities.

 Bachelor of Science (Honours)

-Carleton’s Nanoscience program is offered as a four-year Honours Bachelor of Science degree program.
+Carleton’s Nanoscience program is offered as an Honours Bachelor of Science degree program.
 Nanoscience can also be studied at Carleton as a concentration in Nanotechnology within an Honours degree in Chemistry.